jimbobbennett/TechOrTreat/README.md

 ### Setting up your Pi

 You can use the [Raspberry Pi Imager](https://www.raspberrypi.com/software/) to install the Raspberry Pi OS if you don't already have it installed.
-The full Raspberry Pi OS is recommended as it is easier to configure audio devices.
+If you want to develop directly on the Pi, you can use the full desktop Raspberry Pi OS, but if you want to develop remotely you can use Raspberry Pi Lite.

 Before you start the imaging process, you can configure things like WiFi which makes it easier to connect to your Pi remotely.
 The way to do this is not obvious currently in the Imager.
 To bring up the configuration dialog press `Ctrl+Shift+X`.
 In this dialog enable SSH so you can remote support your Pi, and configure your WiFi.